AndorfLab/ImmPort-Curation-Tool/documentation/FAQ.md

-## Mappings to ImmPort Template Columns
+## Where does the data that gets to ImmPort Template columns come from?

 | ImmPort Assessment Template Column| Where the value comes from |
 | --------- | --------- |